leaf-node/swirlnet/API.md

 This library evolves neural networks that may perform well at various tasks, including control tasks.

-For a full example, see the `./test/xor.js` program.
+For a full example, see the `./test/xor.js` or the `./test/xor-new.js` and `./test/xor-worker.js`  programs.

+**NOTE:** Instead of directly interfacing with swirlnet, you may wish to use the **`swirlnet-solver-async`** package.
+It helps you take advantange of parallel neural network testing.

+        $ npm install swirlnet-solver-async

-Install the library locally into your project's `node_modules`
+If you want to use the base library, install it locally into your project's `node_modules` directory:

         $ npm install swirlnet